 These pants are serious about comfort.
 They are a roomier cut and a relaxed style.
 The pants usually adjust at the waist for a better fit.

 Because cruisers are roomier to start with, they don’t usually have stretch panels.

-If you’re wearing motorcycle pants for racing, they need to be able to withstand high speed slides and crashes.
-These pants will be a much more snug fit.
+If you’re wearing motorcycle pants for racing, they need to be able to withstand high-speed slides and crashes.
+These pants will be a much snugger fit.

 You want your race pants to be well fitted for a couple of reasons.
 First, tighter pants equal better aerodynamics.
 These pants will help keep your leg tucked.
 Second, tighter pants equal better protection.
 The snug fit means it’s harder for the pant leg to ride up in a slide.

 Typically, these pants are made from leather, due to its high abrasion resistance.
-They usually have armor in the knees and hips, and should come with knee sliders.
+They usually have armor in the knees and hips.
+They should come with knee sliders.